 Much like Lemon Law, legal representation is 100% cost-free under the Magnuson–Moss Warranty Act.

 Yes.
 Just like purchased vehicles, leased vehicles are covered under the NJ Lemon Law.

-Yes, the NJ Lemon Law covers motorcycles with the same degree of protection provided to cars and personal trucks.
+Yes, the Lemon Law in NJ covers motorcycles with the same degree of protection provided to cars and personal trucks.

 My car is brand-new or only a few days old, and I'm already having problems with it.
 Should I just return it to the dealership?

-No. While problems can occur immediately, even in brand-new vehicles, you must follow proper procedures if you hope to open a claim under the New Jersey Lemon Law.
+No. While problems can occur immediately, even in brand-new vehicles, you must follow proper procedures if you hope to open a claim under the Lemon Law.

 What is the proper procedure for opening a Lemon Law claim in New Jersey?

 The proper procedure for opening any Lemon Law claim includes:

 - Making an appointment with a manufacturer-authorized dealership to have your car examined and repaired.